semacu/2022-intro-command-line/README.md

 This will take you to the `untrimmed_fastq` directory without having to stop over an intermediate directory.

 **Note:** running the command `cd` is equivalent to `cd ~`, which is also equivalent to `cd /home/ubuntu`.
-They all take us to the home directory
+They all take us to the home directory.
+Although you may think that the home directory is `/home`, in most Unix systems it is actually `/home/ubuntu`

 ### Full versus Relative paths

 The `cd` command takes an argument which is a directory name.
-Directories can be specified using either a *relative* path or a *absolute* path.
+Directories can be specified using either a *relative* path or an *absolute* path.
 The directories on the computer are arranged into a hierarchy.
 The full path tells you where a directory is in that hierarchy.
 Navigate to the home directory, then enter the `pwd` command.

 ```bash
 $ cd